Improving dental health improves overall health

 3 tips for improving senior dental care

-1. Switch to an electric toothbrush
+1. Get an electric toothbrush

-To make it easier, switch to an electric (automatic) toothbrush.
+To make it easier, have your older adult use an electric (automatic) toothbrush.
 Less hand strength and control are needed and it takes the work out of brushing.

-- $12 Oral-B Pro-Health Precision Clean (AA battery)
+- $16 Oral-B Pro-Health Clinical (AA battery)

-- $26 Oral-B Vitality Floss Action (rechargeable electric)
+- $35 Oral-B Vitality FlossAction Powered by Braun (rechargeable electric)

-- $50 Philips Sonicare Essence (rechargeable electric)
+- $50 Philips Sonicare 4100 Power Toothbrush (rechargeable electric)

-- $50 Oral-B PRO 1000 powered by Braun (rechargeable electric)
+- $50 Oral-B Pro 1000 Powered by Braun (rechargeable electric)

 2. Brush or rinse after meals

 Seniors tend to have less saliva because of medication side effects and the natural effects of aging.

-Minimize bacteria in your older adult’s mouth by getting them into the habit of brushing (or at least rinsing) about 30 to 60 minutes after eating.
-Fortunately, that’s most likely when they’ll need to use the toilet anyway.
+Minimize bacteria in your older adult’s mouth by getting them into the habit of brushing (or at least rinsing) about 30 to 60 minutes after eating (not immediately after the meal).

 3. Change to a salt water rinse

 A salt water rinse increases the pH balance of the mouth.
 This makes it more difficult for bacteria to grow.

 By DailyCaring Editorial Team

-Image: Westgate Family Dental
+Image: B&D Dental Excellence

+This article reflects prices at publication, but prices and availability may change.
 This article wasn’t sponsored, but does contain affiliate links.
 We never link to products for the sole purpose of making a commission.
 Product recommendations are based on our honest opinions.
 For more information, see How We Make Money.